fishjam-cloud/mobile-client-sdk/examples/webdriverio-test/readme.md

     - `ANDROID_APP_PATH` - The absolute path to the `.apk` file on your computer.
 To generate it:

       - In the `example` folder, run: `cd android && ./gradlew assembleRelease`
-      - Your path should look like this: `/path/to/repo/examples/fishjam-chat/android/app/build/outputs/apk/release/app-release.apk`
+      - Your path should look similar to this: `/path/to/repo/examples/fishjam-chat/android/app/build/outputs/apk/release/app-release.apk`
+      - Alternatively, to generate a **debug** app using Expo:
+        - Run `npx expo run:android`.
+        - Choose the path to your installed app.
+        - Ensure your Metro bundler is running by executing `npx expo start`.
+        - Note: If the app is not connecting, you might need to run `adb reverse tcp:8081 tcp:8081` to allow communication between your device and the Metro bundler.

     - `IOS_DEVICE_ID` - The ID of your iOS device.
 It can be obtained using:
       ```bash